Oberwolfach Leibniz Graduate Students

 - Title and ID of the Oberwolfach Workshop for which the applicant applies.

-Data usage statement: Your data will be made accessible to the organisers of Oberwolfach Workshops looking for Oberwolfach Leibniz Graduate Students to be invited.
+Data usage statement: Your data will be made accessible to the organizers of Oberwolfach Workshops looking for Oberwolfach Leibniz Graduate Students to be invited.

-The final decision about participation will be made by the Director after advice by the organisers.
+The final decision about participation will be made by the Director after advice by the organizers.
 We should like to emphasize that the number of eligible participants is limited.

 IMU Classification List:

 - 7 Lie Groups and Representations